deveshruttala/disease-classifier-symptoms-prediction/README.md

   * The codes which were given to diseases and symptoms were removed as they were irrelevant for our task
   * A cumulative list of all symptoms was made
   * Each symptom was assigned a Boolean value of 0 or 1 for each disease, according to whether the symptom occurs with the disease or not
-- `Data visualization` : Built correlation heatmaps for relationship between the symptoms and relationship between the diseases
+- `Data visualization` : Built correlation heatmaps for the relationship between the symptoms and relationship between the diseases
 - `Model Building` : Used 2 algorithms for this dataset and compared the results to evaluate which one yielded better results: *Multinomial Naive Bayes Classifier* and then  used KNN and SVM to check our  accuracy
 <br><br>